Predictability Over Speed

 How Does It Work?

-Here’s an example of how this works: Say you have a team of 5 engineers, and they’ve been given a set of product requirements that they’ve broken down into similarly sized stories.
+Okay, let’s break this down with a simple example: Say you have a team of 5 engineers, and they’ve been given a set of product requirements that they’ve broken down into similarly sized stories.
 Your team runs 2-week sprints, and you have a project backlog of 100 stories.

 In Sprint 1, the team delivers 10 stories.
 In Sprint 2, they start to gel more, delivering 15 stories.
 In Sprint 3, the team delivers 12 stories (maybe someone was out sick, or was side-tracked resolving a dependency issue).
 Regardless, over time you notice that the team is averaging around 12 stories per sprint based on actual data: ((10 + 15 + 12) / 3 = 12.3).